Fibromyalgia For Dummies - Roland Staud - E-Book

 Many people with fibromyalgia continue to work full-time or part-time, despite their pain and fatigue.
 They struggle with what to do when their symptoms make it hard to continue to work.

-Many people worry about whether they should tell others at work about their FMS, whom they should tell, what they should say, and so much more.
+Often people worry about whether they should tell others at work about their FMS, whom they should tell, what they should say, and so much more.
 In Chapter 17, I provide a thorough overview of these issues and how they’ve affected real people.
-I also include advice from an attorney expert in getting people with FMS approved for Social Security disability.

 Even the most loving family members and friends usually don’t really understand fibromyalgia if they don’t have it themselves.
 And even if they do have FMS, too, their symptoms may be very different from what you experience, and the intensity of their symptoms may be better or worse than the way your symptoms grab hold of you.

-As nice as it would be if this were true, the reality is that fibromyalgia isn’t a quickie one-time explanation.
+The reality is fibromyalgia isn’t a quickie one-time explanation.
 For people to understand what your problem is, especially the people with whom you share your home and your life, helping them get a clue about what you’re going through and what you need takes a lot of work.

-You have to be candid, and you also need to know how to respond to the dumb things that people often say to people who have fibromyalgia.
-Read Chapter 18 for more information on how (and also how not) to explain fibromyalgia to your children of all ages, your partner, and other family members and friends, so that they can better understand what’s really going on here.
+You have to be candid, and you also need to know how to respond to the dumb things people often say to people who have fibromyalgia.
+Read Chapter 18 for more information on how (and also how not) to explain fibromyalgia to your children of all ages, your partner, and others, so they can better understand what’s really going on here.

-Maybe you don’t have fibromyalgia, but you live with someone who does, and you really want to understand the problem and to help as much as possible.
+Maybe you don’t have fibromyalgia, but live with someone who does, and really want to understand the problem and help as much as possible.
 But where do you begin?
 Not to worry, I’ve provided a chapter just for you — Chapter 19.

 This chapter describes techniques to assist you in helping your friend or loved one deal with FMS, and it also tells you some things you should not do or say because they drive most people with fibromyalgia wild.
 (People who do have fibromyalgia may enjoy reading Chapter 19, too, and sharing it with their friends and family members who don’t have FMS.)